epfml/getting-started/README.md

 For specific problems and errors you think you should not be getting, open a ticket to `support-icit@epfl.ch` (for IC cluster) or `supportrcp@epfl.ch` (for RCP cluster).

 ## Minimal basic setup
-The step-by-step instructions for first time users to quickly get a notebook running:
+The step-by-step instructions for first time users to quickly get a notebook running.
+Make sure you are on the EPFL wifi or connected to the VPN.

 1. Ask Jennifer to add you to the group `runai-mlo` and potentially `rcp-runai-mlo` (for the RCP cluster): https://groups.epfl.ch/